idio-lang/idio-by-example/idio-source/redirection.rst

 important as ``>`` can be part of a valid symbol.

 These are implemented by changing the current *input*, *output* or *error* handle from or to some entity.
+When we reach the point of trying to invoke an external command the current input, output and error handles will be transformed into suitable file descriptors.

 .. note::